-Detailed information about the pension and OPEB's fiduciary net position is available in the separately issued Michigan Public School Employees Retirement System 2018 Comprehensive Annual Financial Report.
+Detailed information about the pension and OPEB's fiduciary net position is available in the separately issued Michigan Public School Employees' Retirement System 2018 Comprehensive Annual Financial Report.

-Payable to the pension and OPEB plan - At year end the District is current on all required pension and other postemployment benefit plan payments.
-These amounts represent current payments for June paid in July, accruals for summer pay primarily for teachers, and the contributions due from State Revenue Section 147c restricted to fund the MPSERS Unfunded Actuarial Accrued Liability (UAAL).
+Payable to the Pension and OPEB Plan - At year end the School District is current on all required pension and other postemployment benefit plan payments.
+Amounts accrued at year end for accounting purposes are separately stated in the financial statements as a liability titled accrued retirement.
+These amounts represent current payments for June paid in July, accruals for summer pay primarily for teachers, and the contributions due from state revenue Section 147c restricted to fund the MPSERS Unfunded Actuarial Accrued Liability (UAAL).

-NOTE 8 - RISK MANAGEMENT
+NOTE 9 - RISK MANAGEMENT

-The District participates in a pool, the MASB-SEG Property and Casualty Pool with other school districts for boiler and machinery, property, fleet, liability, in-land marine, data breach, terrorism and school violent acts, employee dishonestly, crime, and error and omissions.
+The District participates in a pool, the MASB-SEG Property and Casualty Pool with other school districts for boiler and machinery, property, fleet, liability, employee dishonesty, data breach, in-land marine, crime, and errors and omissions.
 The pool is organized under Public Act 138 of 1982, as amended as a governmental group property and casualty self-insurance pool.
 In the event the pool's claims and expenses for a policy year exceed the total normal annual premiums for said years, all members of the specific pool's policy year may be subject to special assessment to make up the deficiency.
-The District has not been informed of any special assessments being required.
+The District has not been informed of any special assessments being required in any of the past three fiscal years.

-The District also participates in a pool, the SEG Self-Insurer Workers' Disability Compensation Fund, with other school districts for workers' compensation losses.
+The District also participates in a pool, the SEG Self-Insurer Workers' Compensation Fund, with other school districts for workers' compensation losses.
 The pool is organized under Public Act 317 of 1969, as amended.
 In the event the pool's claims and expenses for a policy year exceed the total normal annual premiums for said years, all members of the specific pool's policy year may be subject to special assessment to make up the deficiency.
-The District has not been informed of any special assessments being required.
+The District has not been informed of any special assessments being required in any of the past three fiscal years.